-A growth charge is applied when growth in exposure is more than 8%.
-The basis for determining the level of growth is the greater of the one-year and three-year annualized growth rate and can be based on growth in policy count as disclosed in A.M.
-Best's Supplemental Rating Questionnaire or based on companysupplied exposure information.
+A growth charge is applied when a company's growth in exposure is in excess of industry thresholds.
+Comparisons to the industry thresholds are made on a one-year basis and a three-year annualized basis.
+The growth charge will be based on the comparison that generates the greatest amount in excess of the industry thresholds.
+Growth in exposures can be based on policy count information as disclosed in A.M.
+Best's Supplemental Rating Questionnaire or based on company-supplied exposure information.

 Even though the growth charge is intended to be based on exposure growth, this information isn't available in the annual statement.
 Therefore, the model initially calculates the company's growth charge based on the growth in unaffiliated gross premiums written.
-The initial calculation compares the most recent year's growth to a threshold and also compares the three-year annualized premium growth rate to a different threshold.
-Whichever comparison generates the higher growth charge is used.
+The initial calculation compares the company's most recent year premium growth rate to an industry one-year premium growth threshold and then compares the company's three-year annualized premium growth rate to the industry threeyear annualized premium growth threshold.
+The comparison that generates the greatest amount of premium growth in excess of the corresponding industry threshold will generate the growth charge that is used in the analysis.
 These thresholds are chosen based on rate changes in the industry during those time periods plus an allowance for moderate growth in exposure.